 A release of financial aid funds to your student account, which are then applied to your tuition and fees.
 Any remaining balance, if applicable, will be issued as a refund check to you.

 Dropping (a Competency Set)

 When a student drops a competency set in which he or she is registered or enrolled but remains registered or enrolled in other competency sets.
 Note: When a student drops all competency sets in which he or she is registered or enrolled in, the student is considered withdrawn from UW Flexible Option.

 Enrolled (in a Course)

-When a student is enrolled in one or more competency sets and the subscription period has begun.
+When a student is enrolled in one or more courses and the subscription period has begun.